GIridar1908/GIridar1908/README.md

 - Hi, I’m @GIridar1908
 - My day job is a grad student who works on the overlap of microfluidics, soft condensed matter, acoustics and electrokinetics.
 - I also have an inexplicable fascination with the N-vector model of statistical mechanics which is a generalization of the Ising, XY and Heisenberg models.
-- One day I plan to make a videogome of sorts that uses these N-vector lattice models.
-Let me know if you want to discuss more!